slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend's success.' -- Oscar Wilde*

+> *'The best mirror is an old friend.' -- George Herbert*

 ### On family

 Cleave from your family but come back.
 You need to be independent and loyal at the same time.